 Failover is the process of switching over automatically to a redundant or standby computer server, system, or network upon the failure or abnormal termination of the previously active server, system, or network.
 Failover happens without human intervention and generally without warning.
 (As defined by Wikipedia:

 Information reliability is achieved through a combination of four capabilities.

 Oracle Coherence uses cluster consensus to achieve unambiguous ownership of information within the Data Grid.
-Exactly one server is always responsible for managing the master copy of each piece of information in the Data Grid.
+At all times, exactly one server is responsible for managing the master copy of each piece of information in the Data Grid.